timbeaudet/knowledge_base/processes/setup_rhino.md

     - y to create, and if we see `Device or resource busy` we may need to reboot...
     - This will take a WHOLE lot of time (estimated ~10 hours on rhino)
     - Use `cat /proc/mdstat` to check the progress.
+7. After waiting forever until that finished, confirm it worked with:
+    - `sudo mdadm --detail /dev/md0` to ensure Raid level: is set to raid1 and State is clean
+    - `sudo mdadm --examine /dev/sda1 /dev/sdb1` to ensure each has Raid level: raid1 and Raid devices 2.
+8. Install the FileSystem
+    ```
+    sudo mkfs.ext4 /dev/md0
+    sudo mkdir /mnt/raid1
+    sudo mount /dev/md0 /mnt/raid1
+    ```

+### Optional: Test the Raid Setup
+This seems to require removing the drive, which, I didn't do it on rhino.
+YOLO.